prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ### Partial withdrawals do not exit your validator

 Partial withdrawals only withdraw your validator earnings to an Ethereum address of your choosing, but do not exit nor require an exit from your validator.
-That is, if you are running a validator that has a balance of 33.3 ETH, you can perform a partial withdrawal of up to 3.3 ETH, and your validator will continue to operate normally.
+That is, if you are running a validator that has a balance of 33.3 ETH, you can perform a bls-to-execution-change request to initiate the partial withdrawal of 1.3 ETH and automatic withdrawals of earnings over 32ETH in the future.
+Your validator will continue to operate normally

 ### Partial withdrawals of your earnings will continue indefinitely to your Ethereum address of your choice